Academic Tenure and Promotion Policies and Procedures

 Appendix A: The Curriculum Vitae

 The Purdue University Form 36 and instructions for completing the Form 36 and a suggested outline for an extended curriculum vita may be found on the Purdue University website at the addresses above.
 Since disciplines vary, headings that do not apply may be deleted and specific headings relevant to the candidate’s discipline that do not appear may be added.
-In the sections on learning, discovery, and engagement, there should be a clear deliniation between those items completed prior to the candidate’s most recent personnel action (hiring, promotion, tenure) and those completed subsequent to that action.
+In the sections on learning, discovery, and engagement, there should be a clear delineation between those items completed prior to the candidate’s most recent personnel action (hiring, promotion, tenure) and those completed subsequent to that action.

 Appendix B: Summary Student Evaluation Template